MasoomaRaza/CODSOFTJUNE/README.md

 # CODSOFTJUNE
 I applied for a Python programming internship at Codsof and completed the following three tasks for their evaluation.

 #TO_DO_LIST
+This project aims to provide you with a user-friendly and efficient tool to keep track of your tasks, deadlines, and priorities.
+Whether you're a student managing assignments, a professional juggling work tasks, or simply someone looking to stay on top of daily chores, our Python To-Do List is here to help.

 #CONTACT_DIRECTORY_SYSTEM
+This program allows users to manage their contacts by performing various operations such as adding, removing, searching, and displaying contacts.
+The code has been refactored to enhance efficiency, readability, and user interaction.
+It covers tasks related to initializing a phonebook, creating a user-friendly menu, and implementing contact search functionality.
+This improved version aims to showcase effective programming practices while providing a functional and user-friendly contacts management system.

+#CALCULATOR